Engineering Equity in a Male-Dominated Profession

 Engineers gathered for the Engineers Canada 30 by 30 Virtual Conference in June to highlight solutions and address the culture of exclusion many women and under-represented groups in the profession experience—a problem conference attendee Megan Bowen, P.Eng., personally encounters and passionately strives to solve.

-As a female working in a male-dominated profession, Megan says most of her experiences are positive—it’s the negative ones that can mar the rest.
+As a woman working in a profession dominated by men, Megan says most of her experiences are positive—it’s the negative ones that can mar the rest.
 She explains she wants to be clear, “At my current company, I feel very supported and respected, which is really huge.”
 She says her current role is ideal, but in the past at other organizations, she has faced challenges and biases because she is a woman.

 Megan began her career as a mechanical engineer in the oil and gas industry.
 In 2017, she moved to Germany to complete her master’s degree in renewable energy and engineering management, moving back to Calgary after graduation.
 She worked as a research associate on carbon capture and storage opportunities at the University of Calgary before beginning her current position as environment social and governance (ESG) and sustainability coordinator at Strathcona Resources in 2021.